gorchestrate/async/README.md

-### **async** is a library, not a framework
+### gorchestrate your workflows

-It makes workflow management in Go incredibly easy, but requires you to specify how you lock,store & schedule your workflows.
+Gorchestrate makes stateful workflow management in Go incredibly easy.

 I've spend 4 years to come up with this particular approach of handling workflows, and i'll apreciate if you'll try it out.